coralogix/terraform-coralogix-google/README.md

 ## [NOTICE] This repo is being deprecated in favor of the [gcp-logs](https://coralogix.com/docs/integrations/gcp/gcp-logs/) pull integration.
-Please use the new integration for all new gcp logs integrations.
-# [terraform-provider-coralogix](https://github.com/coralogix/terraform-provider-coralogix) provides `coralogix_integration` resource for this.
+Please use the new integration for all new gcp logs integrations. [terraform-provider-coralogix](https://github.com/coralogix/terraform-provider-coralogix) provides `coralogix_integration` resource for this.
+Runtime support for [nodejs14](https://cloud.google.com/functions/docs/runtime-support#node.js) on Cloud Run Functions will decommision on 2025-01-30.
+Please migrate to the new integration before that date.
----

 # GCP Coralogix Terraform module